Off-Site Work Injuries And Workers’ Comp Claims

 Injured During Commute, Lunch, Off-Site Event

 Many times clients will ask whether or not workers’ compensation coverage is restricted to only those injuries that happen within the walls of the workplace.
-In other words, can there be a workers’ compensation injury and could there be workers’ compensation coverage if someone’s hurt during a commute, if someone is hurt during the course of their lunch hour or if someone is hurt off-campus during some sort of company-sponsored event at another location?
+In other words, can there be a workers’ compensation injury and could there be workers’ compensation coverage if someone’s hurt during a commute, if someone is hurt during the course of their lunch hour or if someone suffers an off-site work injuries during some sort of company-sponsored event at another location?

 Injured While Traveling For Work